DPDK/dpdk/doc/guides/linux_gsg/enable_func.rst

     These generic APIs can work with either TSC or HPET time sources, depending on what is requested by an application call to rte_eal_hpet_init(), if any, and on what is available on the system at runtime.

-Running Intel® DPDK Applications Without Root Privileges
+Running DPDK Applications Without Root Privileges
 --------------------------------------------------------

-Although applications using the Intel® DPDK use network ports and other hardware resources directly, with a number of small permission adjustments it is possible to run these applications as a user other than “root”.
+Although applications using the DPDK use network ports and other hardware resources directly, with a number of small permission adjustments it is possible to run these applications as a user other than “root”.
-To do so, the ownership, or permissions, on the following Linux file system objects should be adjusted to ensure that the Linux user account being used to run the Intel® DPDK application has access to them:
+To do so, the ownership, or permissions, on the following Linux file system objects should be adjusted to ensure that the Linux user account being used to run the DPDK application has access to them:

 *   All directories which serve as hugepage mount points, for example,   /mnt/huge